Understand Your Health with the DIAG Preeclampsia Panel

 • Pregnant women with multiple fetuses

-• Individuals used to have preeclampsia in previous pregnancies
+• Pregnant women with a history of preeclampsia in previous pregnancies

-• Individuals with a family history of preeclampsia in their mother or sisters
+• Pregnant women with a family history of preeclampsia in their mother or sisters

-• Individuals who are overweight or obese, with a BMI of 30 or higher
+• Overweight or obese pregnant women with a BMI of 30 or higher

-• Individuals currently suffering from or have a history of diabetes, kidney diseases, hypertension, lupus, antiphospholipid syndrome, etc.
+• Pregnant women currently suffering from or have a history of diabetes, kidney diseases, hypertension, lupus, antiphospholipid syndrome, etc.

 Our Packages